About the Farm

 We are always in a two way relationship with the natural world.

-Choosing to make a life out of honoring that relationship can go in many directions.
-Farming sustainably is one of the biggest ways, though far from the only way, we at Brackenshire Farm choose to do that in our own lives.
-Farming can be one of the most environmentally destructive activities humans do but it doesn't have to be.
-As a community we can choose methods that restore, heal, and care for the land we work and choose methods that meet our needs without treating agriculture like an extractive industry.
+Farming can be one of the most environmentally destructive activities humans do – but it doesn't have to be.
+Choosing methods that regenerate and care for the land we work is important to us.
 We will never eliminate our impact on this earth, but we can greatly reduce it and we can give back to the land we have a relationship with.

 As your farmers, we choose to take this path everywhere we can.
-As our systems develop and as our capacity to reinvest back into our work expands, we are committed to choosing methods, equipment, inputs, and practices that impart respect and reciprocity for the land we farm, the people we work with, and the wider ecosystems we are a part of.
+We are committed to choosing methods, equipment, inputs, and practices that impart respect and reciprocity for the land we farm, the people we work with, and the wider ecosystems we are a part of.

 Meet the Farmers